MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-accounts.md

 3. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 > [!NOTE]
 > To fill in the **Balance** field with an opening balance, you must post a bank account ledger entry with the amount in question.
 You can do this by performing a bank account reconciliation.
 For more information, see [Reconcile Bank Accounts](bank-how-reconcile-bank-accounts-separately.md).
 Alternatively, you can implement the opening balance as a part of general data creation in new companies by using the **Migrate Business Data** assisted setup guide.
-For more information, see [Getting Started](product-get-started.md).
+For more information, see [Getting Ready for Doing Business](ui-get-ready-business.md).

 ## <a name="to-set-up-your-bank-account-for-import-or-export-of-bank-files"></a>To set up your bank account for import or export of bank files
 Fields on the **Transfer** FastTab on the **Bank Account Card** page are related to import and export of bank feeds and files.
 For more information, see [Using the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md) and [Set Up the Envestnet Yodlee Bank Feeds Service](bank-how-setup-bank-statement-service.md).